Report from the WORLD

 One major international duty for Parliamentarians and Legislators

-to extend solidarity with peoples in zones of conflicts, to
+war", to extend solidarity with peoples in zones of

-defend Human Rights, to defend the Right of the peoples to
+conflicts, to defend Human Rights, to defend the Right of

-decide their own future through peaceful and democratic means
+the peoples to decide their own future through peaceful

-conventions.
-We support a reform of the UN system, to begin
+a reform of the UN system, to begin with a restructuring

 10. We, as Parliamentarians and Legislators, commit ourselves